wirl-ice/iceberg-beacon-track-database-tools/docs/source/README.md

 * Reads and standardizes raw beacon track data from various formats.
 * Purges, filters, and trims track data according to command-line arguments or track metadata and beacon specifications.
-* Generates standardized outputs in CSV format, as well as point and line geospatial formats (GeoPackage, KML) and 3 types of overview plots (a map, a timeseries plot and a plot of velocity/speed distributions).
+* Generates standardized outputs in csv format, as well as point and line geospatial formats (GeoPackage, KML) and 3 types of overview plots (a map, a timeseries plot and a plot of velocity/speed distributions).
 * Batch processes and collates tracks into the IBTD and outputs summary database statistics for documentation.